srobo/runbook/docs/competition/team-support/helpdesk.md

 At least one volunteer on Helpdesk must have prior experience of the use of the Student Robotics kit.

+It's recommended that all helpdesk volunteers have a laptop or tablet to access the [ticket system](./ticket-system.md).
+The system can be used from a smartphone.

 ## Procedures

 Almost all of Helpdesk's operations are covered by the following procedures.